Elizabeth's Story

 Death: September 16th, 1861 | 2 years old | at Muddy Creek at Fort Bridger, Wyoming

-Memorial: Stone 10 | left column
+Memorial: Stone 10 | left column | 12th name

-Elizabeth Holroyd was the ninth child born to Thomas Edward Holroyd and Dinah Williams, both from England.
-The family sailed from England to Pennsylvania.
-They remained there for more than two years because Thomas was ill and needed to get well to travel.
-It was there that Elizabeth was born.
+The family left England and landed in Pennsylvania.
+They were there for over two years because Thomas was ill and needed to get well to travel.
+It was here that their ninth child was born, another daughter, Elizabeth Smith Holroyd.

-When the company was about a week away from their journey's end, 2-year-old Elizabeth became sick and passed away near Fort Bridger, Wyoming.
-She is buried by the Muddy Creek along the Mormon Trail.
+When the company was about a week away from their journey's end to the Salt Lake Valley, little Elizabeth became sick and passed away.

-Thomas’ life story records: “his baby was very ill and within one week of arriving in Salt Lake City this baby died at the age of two years.
+“his baby was very ill and within one week of arriving in Salt Lake City this baby died at the age of two years.
 My father walked back to fort Bridger, thirteen miles, to get a board which he carried on his shoulders.
 Mark Hall was the Sexton of the company and he made a little coffin, she was buried at Muddy Creek.”